 Chickens need to consume the required and recommended amount of nutrients for them to be able to grow healthy and strong.
-The essential nutrients a chicken needs include water, carbohydrates, and proteins, etc. Therefore they need to consume the right amount of these things to grow appropriately.
-Here are 10 high-protein foods for chickens.
+The essential nutrients a chicken needs include water, carbohydrates, proteins, etc. Therefore, they must consume the right amount of these things to grow appropriately.
+Here are the 10 High-Protein Foods for Chickens.

 The Importance of Protein for Chickens